why2011btv/why2011btv.github.io/little_red_book.md

 - corroborate
   - *verb*, confirm or give support to (a statement, theory, or finding)
   - e.g., *Other works have corroborated some of these findings*
+- conflate
+  - *verb*, combine (two or more texts, ideas, etc.) into one.
+  - e.g., *the urban crisis conflates a number of different economic and social issues*
 ## D